Louisiana State Capitol: Gardens

 The Louisiana Capitol Garden comprises 30 acres, the majority of which are laid out to the south and east of the capitol.
 The landscaping of the grounds was overseen by the capitol's architect Leon Weiss and was installed by Jungle Gardens on Avery Island.
 The gardens flora include azaleas, camellias and magnolias—the state flower of Louisiana.
 Many live oaks were also transported to Baton Rouge; a few oaks, which were already present and were incorporated into the gardens, are over 200 years old.
 The 10 mi of sidewalks in the grounds are all lined with boxwood hedges.

 The south park is 600 ft square and is divided by two 20 ft sidewalks extending from the capitol parking lot to Boyd Avenue.
 In its center is an arrangement of cris-crossing walks where the remains of Huey Long are interred; marking the spot is a 30 ft monument, including the 12 ft bronze statue of Long, designed by Charles Keck.
 The grounds east of the capitol are less formal with "clusters of evergreens, palms, and small flower garden."
 The sidewalks east of the capitol end at the Old Arsenal, which has a 60 × 115 ft rose garden in front of it.

 Interior

-The Louisiana State Capitol houses the chambers for the Louisiana House of Representatives, the Louisiana State Senate and, the office of the Governor of Louisiana and several other state offices.
+The Louisiana State Capitol houses the chambers for the Louisiana House of Representatives, the Louisiana State Senate, the office of the Governor of Louisiana, and several other state offices.
 Huey Long had an apartment installed for his use on the 24th floor under the impression that the altitude would help alleviate his "hay fever".
 An observation deck, complete with a gift shop, is located on the 27th floor allowing views of Baton Rouge and the Mississippi River.